canmom/canmom.github.io/fiction/faecoldwar.md

 And yonder...

-...yonder was the delegation from Annwn Province.
+...yonder was the delegation from the Annwn colony.
 Where, damn it all, the Isle of Avalon had been sighted once more.

 It was getting to the point that Oberon's reluctance to hold court with the delegation would be taken as a slight.
-Annwn, though de jure a territory of Oberon, was a bitter frontier land, too close to the Material to be suitable for planting, even should they find some means to drive off the great deer that guarded it.
-Even with the Druids long gone, it was one front too many.
+Annwn, though de jure a territory of Oberon, was a bitter frontier land, ruled by strange animal gods.
+Once, fey scholars had looked dreamily at Annwn and modelled their lives after its obtuse affairs.
+But with the Druids long gone, Annwn had festered, an anarchic waste, her immiserated residents preyed on daily by the other planes.
+So it had been, too, with the Fey---but now the Fey were strong.
+One day, Oberon dared to hope, Annwn would look up to the Fey instead.

-Still, Oberon longed to call up the Wild Hunt and chase down that deer.
+Yes!
+On that longed-for day, Oberon would call up the Wild Hunt and chase down the great deer that guarded Annwn's gnarled forests.
 The Hunt had not escaped Oberon's drive for modernisation, and now they bore long rifles and <i>hwacha</i> and other exciting toys culled from the dreams of the most sadistically ingenious humans: a highly mobile magic-infantry combined-arms force to stand against any across the planes.
-If they moved out in force, the logic they represented would act as a poison to the Deer.
+If they moved out in force, tired old Annwn would collapse.

-But when Avalon could appear anywhere, at any time, and disgorge a swarm of guerillas into the countryside... to withdraw the Hunt would be arrant foolishness.
+But then came the Civil War.
+Even now, Avalon could appear anywhere, at any time, and disgorge a swarm of guerillas into the countryside... to withdraw the Hunt would be arrant foolishness.
 And worse, Gwyn ap Nudd would never tolerate the intrusion.

 There was no helping it.

 Oberon raised a perfect hand, slender fingers gleaming against the warm autumn colours of the open veranda.
 The conversations began to die down.
 (The stricken boggle crawled away, lucky to have escaped its ordeal with the loss of just one eye.
 One of the elves kicked it.)

 Oberon's herald, the Puck, stepped forwards.

 "oh hush you all! our goodly King does speak\\
 a Chairman fair of hair and fair of hand,\\